Live From EuropeSaturday, July 4

 Ik zou helemaal gek worden als ik nu in het kabinet zou zitten

-de volkskrant · about 2 hours ago
+de volkskrant · 8 days ago